Skip to content

 What does one learn at Working at Heights training course?

 Now that we know who needs Working at Heights training, we can discuss what is taught in the course.
 The course covers both the theoretical and practical aspects of working safely from any height.
 Besides learning how to work safely and prevent falls, trainees are also taught risk assessment and hazard elimination.
-Training includes correct equipment selection and use; the use of rigging and anchor systems, correct work positioning, fall restraint, and arrest systems.
+Training includes correct equipment selection and use; the use of rigging and anchor systems, correct work positioning, fall arrest system, and travel restraint system.

-The important use of energy-absorbing lanyards is taught, and training also includes the use of ladders and their safety.
-Trainees also learn all the Canadian standards, regulations, and legislation.
+The important use of energy-absorbing lanyards is taught, and safety training also includes the use of ladders and their safety.
+Trainees also learn all the Canadian standards, regulations, and legislation, including fall protection training requirements for construction projects.

+Additionally, all training records must be properly maintained to ensure compliance with safety regulations.
 If you have previously taken a Working at Heights course, the refresher training is very important because it contributes to an ongoing training process that increases safety awareness.
+Employers must also verify that the course provider is approved by the Chief Prevention Officer to meet provincial safety standards.

 Stay Safe on the Job!